astronomer/docs/astro/best-practices/astro-api.md

 - Considerations for using the [Astro API](https://www.astronomer.io/docs/api), [Astro CLI](https://www.astronomer.io/docs/astro/cli/overview), and [Astro Terraform provider](https://github.com/astronomer/terraform-provider-astro)
 - Error handling
-- API tokens
+- Authenticating scripts using API tokens
 - Use a graphical REST API client for development
 - Handle rate limiting with exponential backoff retries
+- Reuse HTTP connections

-## Considerations for using the Astro API, CLI, and Terraform
+## Considerations for using the Astro API, Astro CLI, and Astro Terraform provider

 Astronomer provides several tools to manage Astro resources.
 Each tool comes with its own use cases: